jeskarr/02_cybersec_utilities/README.md

 ## Reverse Engineering
 ### Some useful commands
-Let's see some commands to use from terminal that might be useful in our analysis:
+Let's see some commands (available to use on terminal) that might be useful for Reverse Engineering:
 - ***./name_of_the_program***
     - to simply run a program in the terminal
 - ***strings ./name_of_the_program***